spheronFdn/portfolio-template/README.md

 yarn dev
 ```

-### 3️⃣ Build your site
+### 3️⃣ Build and export your site
-This will use gatsby build creating a directory called public which contains the site that will be uploaded
+This will use next build and export script for creating a directory called out which contains the site that will be uploaded
 ```
 yarn build && yarn export
 ```